Bjarne Aas: Biography

+He was decorated Knight, First Class of the Order of St. Olav in 1957.

+Designs

 In total, he designed approx. 615 boats.
-His breakthrough as yacht designer came in 1924, when his Elisabeth V won a gold medal at the 1924 Summer Olympics.
+His breakthrough as yacht designer came in 1924, when his 6mR yacht Elisabeth V won a gold medal at the 1924 Summer Olympics.
 In 1932, Aas designed Biskop Hvoslef which was his first rescue boat.
+He went on to design a total of 14 rescue boats.
+He was also known for the design of a number of other 6mR yachts.
 Among his best known designs is the International One Design.
-He was decorated Knight, First Class of the Order of St. Olav in 1957.